rainarch/DSNER/README.md

 # DSNER

+DSNER = Distantly Supervised NER

-Codes and Dataset for COLING2018 paper ‘‘Distantly Supervised NER with Partial Annotation Learning and Reinforcement Learning’’.
+This project include the code and data for our paper ‘‘Distantly Supervised NER with Partial Annotation Learning and Reinforcement Learning’’.

-## Cite

-If you use the codes or dataset, please cite the following paper:

-[Yang et al., 2018] Yaosheng Yang, Wenliang Chen, Zhenghua Li, Zhengqiu He, Min Zhang.
-Distantly Supervised NER with Partial Annotation Learning and Reinforcement Learning.
-In Proceedings of COLING.

 ## Codes